BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: Related work

+Learning without labels is enabled via self-supervised learning\footnote{a term coined by Yann LeCun.}, a setting in which a system learns to predict part of its input from other parts of its input.
+In practice, one or more supervised tasks are created from the unlabeled data, and the model learns to solve these tasks with custom objectives.

 Some of the earliest and most famous self-supervised representation learning approaches in NLP are word2vec \cite{mikolov2013distributed}, GloVe \cite{pennington2014glove} and FastText \cite{bojanowski2017enriching}.
-While these methods have made great strides, they produce static representations, which is a major limitation, as words are polysemous.
-That is, words have different meanings depending on the unique contexts in which they are used.
+While these methods were significant advancements, they produce static representations, which is a major limitation, as words have different meanings depending on the unique contexts in which they are used.

 \textbf{Deep pretrained language models}.
 ELMo \cite{peters2018deep} provided the first contextualized embeddings, by extracting and combining the internal states of a pretrained deep bi-LSTM language model.
 Except for the word embeddings and the softmax layer, the forwards and backwards RNNs have different parameters.
-They showed that the learned representations could be transferred with great benefits to downstream architectures, to solve a variety of supervised NLU tasks.
+The authors of ELMo showed that the learned representations could be transferred with great benefits to downstream architectures, to solve a variety of supervised NLU tasks.

 Beyond simply combining internal states, \citet{howard2018universal} proposed ULMFiT, a universal transfer learning method for text classification where the language model is pretrained on a large, general dataset, finetuned on a specific dataset, and finally augmented with classification layers trained from scratch on downstream tasks.